vedro-universe/vedro-docs/docs/integrations/valera-validator.md

 # Valera Validator

-[Valera Validator](https://pypi.org/project/valera) is a package designed for data validation based on [d42 (district42) schemas](https://d42.vedro.io/docs/quick-start).
-Valera provides a simple yet powerful approach to ensure your data aligns perfectly with your expectations.
+[vedro-valera-validator](https://pypi.org/project/vedro-valera-validator/) is a plugin for the Vedro framework that utilizes the [valera validator](https://pypi.org/project/valera), a package designed for data validation based on [d42 (district42) schemas](https://d42.vedro.io/docs/quick-start).
+Valera validator provides a simple yet powerful approach to ensure your data aligns perfectly with your expectations.

 ## Setting Up